kennycason/kennycason/posts/2017-04-11-ray-casting.markdown

 <tr><td>r7</td><td>4</td></tr>
 </table>

-Assuming our counting is correct, the algorithm once again holds true.
+Assuming our counting is correct, the algorithm holds true.
 Each ray intersects with our polygon an **even** number of times.
 Each verifying that the point is *outside* the polygon.

 ### Other Polygon types.

 So far we have demonstrated Ray Casting with a simple concave and convex polygon.
-Ray Casting also works with complex polygons such as self-intersecting polygons as well as polygons with holes in them.
+Ray Casting also works with complex polygons such as self-intersecting polygons and even polygons with holes in them.

 ### Pitfalls

-The above examples were carefully constructed to avoid common problems with Ray Casting.
-Common problems are as follows.
+As with any algorithm, you can't have your cake and eat it too.

 #### Performance

 The algorithm itself is a bit slow.
-O(n) as you have to check every line in the polygon.
-If you have m polygons, then it's m * O(n).
-Given complex polygons such as high resolution polygons used to describe country or province boundaries, this essentially approaches O(n^2).
+It runs in O(n) as you have to check every line in the polygon.
+If you have m polygons, then it becomes m * O(n).
+Given complex polygons such as high resolution polygons used to describe country or province boundaries, n can approach or even surpass m, and it approaches O(n^2).

 A solution to this is to not use high resolution geo polygons.
-Chances are you can achieve high accuracy even with low resolution.
-Another options is to use GeoHashing techniques mentioned above.
+Chances are you can achieve high accuracy even with low resolution polygons.
+Another options is to use GeoHashing techniques mentioned above, but they too incur their own costs, usually in terms of space/memory.

 Another critical optimization is to calculate a bounding rectangle when you are processing the polygon data.
 You can do this by storing the `(min_x, min_y)` and the `(max_x, max_y)`.
 Once you have obtained a bounding rectangle, you should first perform rectangle containment **before** performing the expensive polygon containment check.
 Rectangle containment is substantially cheaper in practice.
+This will be demonstrated below.

 #### Vertex Intersection

-A ray intersects a vertex in the polygon.
+A ray may intersect a vertex in the polygon.
 Does this mean the ray intersected with a line or not?
 There is no correct answer to this and it is up to the application to determine how to handle this.
 That said, there are ways to decrease the chance of a ray intersecting with a vertex.
 The method I employ is to set the ray cast point to something obscure and with multiple decimal places. e.g. `(-987.654, -876.543)`.

-The example of a square located at `(1, 1), (2, 1), (2, 2), (1, 2)` and point *p* is located in the center of the square at `(1.5, 1.5)`.
+An example can be constructed of a square located at `(1, 1), (2, 1), (2, 2), (1, 2)` and point *p* is located in the center of the square at `(1.5, 1.5)`.
 If a ray is cast from the origin, `(0, 0)`, then it will overlap with the vertex located at `(1, 1)`.
 By simply offsetting the ray cast point to something obscure like above, it won't overlap.

 It should also be noted that dealing with real data like geo coordinates, such an artificial construct is less likely to happen and you will still have to figure out how you want to count vertex intersection.
 In many cases it's easy enough to just ignore and accept the error.